blaknite/cpu-emulator/README.md

 0001 : JMP  : Jump to program address unconditionally.
 0010 : JC   : Jump to program address if carry.
 0011 : JZ   : Jump to program address if zero.
-0100 : LD   : Load register to accumulator.
+0100 : LDM  : Load memory to accumulator.
 0101 : LDI  : Load immediate value to accumulator.
-0110 : ST   : Store accumulator in register.
+0110 : LDR  : Load register to accumulator.
-0111 : STC  : Set carry in to immediate value.
+0111 : STM  : Store accumulator in memory.
-1000 : IN   : Load a value from the input bus.
+1000 : STC  : Set carry in to immediate value.
-1001 : OUT  : Send a value on the output bus.
+1001 : STR  : Store accumulator in register
 1010 : NOR  : Logical NOR of register and accumulator.
 1011 : NORI : Logical NOR of immediate value and accumulator.
 1100 : ADD  : Add register to accumulator.